Lee Tae-seok: Club career

 He joined FC Seoul in 2021.

 He made his league debut on 7 April 2021, against Ulsan Hyundai.

 On August 1, 2024, he moved from Seoul to Pohang Steelers in a trade with Kang Hyeon-mu.

 International career

 He was part of the South Korea squad at the 2019 FIFA U-17 World Cup.

 Lee made his debut for the senior South Korea national team on 14 November 2024 in a World Cup qualifier against Kuwait at the Jaber Al-Ahmad International Stadium.
 He substituted Lee Myung-jae in the 64th minute as South Korea won 3–1.

 He made his first appearance for South Korea national team as a starter rather than a substitute on March 20, 2025, against Oman in the third Asian qualifying round of the North and Central American World Cup against Oman.

 He started at left fullback in a World Cup qualifier against Jordan on March 26 and played the full 90 minutes, putting in a strong defensive performance, winning five of his six tackle attempts and winning all six ground ball contests.

+Lee scored his first international goal on 18 November 2025 in a friendly against Ghana at the Seoul World Cup Stadium.

+He was called up Myung-Bo Hong to be part of the 2026 FIFA World Cup squad.